-To verify the entries, click the check button under the edit fields to show the velocity arrow in the 3D Window.
+To verify the entries, click the Show check button above the edit fields to show the velocity arrow in the 3D Window.
 You can immediately see in the 3D window that the ball now has a red arrow emanating from the body's center of mass.